deluxebrain/dotfiles-DEPRECATED/README.md

 -   To enter your local machine account password
 -   To enter your git username and associated email address
 -   To add the newly generated ssh public key to your github account
+-   For any pre-existing dotfiles, you will need to confirm the overwrite action

+Once this information has all been entered the install should continue unattended.

 ## Symlinking